What Do Billing, Cost, and Rate Clerk Do?

 - Office Manager

-There were about 501,000 jobs for Billing, Cost, and Rate Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 501,000 jobs in the United States for Billing, Cost, and Rate Clerk.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing, Cost, and Rate Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.
+The BLS estimates 59,500 yearly job openings in this field.

 The states with the most job growth for Billing Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.